 4. German Shepherd

 Mastiffs are patient, nurturing, gentle, loyal, affectionate and protective.
 They will become deeply attached to their people and are great with children.
 This makes them excellent companions and great family dogs.
-They can make good guard dogs that are not typically aggressive but rather keep a trespasser at bay until backup comes.
+They can make for good guard dogs who aren't aggressive, but rather keep trespassers at bay until backup comes.
 Despite how large they are, Mastiffs will try to snuggle up to you on the couch or bed.
-They are truly gentle giants.
+They are truly gentle giants and are surprisingly low-maintenance.

 6. Pit Bull Terrier

 Pit Bull Terriers are perhaps the most misunderstood dog breed.
 They are actually loyal, loving, gentle and goofy.
 Nicknamed the "Nanny Dog," Pit Bulls are good with children, which makes them great family dogs.
-They are social and love being around people - all they really want is to be included in family activities.
+They are social and love being around people - all they really want is to be included in family activities or cuddle up to their people.
 Like the American Staffordshire Terrier, Pit Bulls have a bad reputation from unethical owners and breeders.
 However, in the right hands, they are wonderful companions.